ketul-panchal/eVitalRx/README.md

-for database attached Schema file.i try to handel all type of error, inserted middelware for authentication.
+for database attached Schema file.

+i try to handel all type of error, inserted middelware for authentication.

 i try to use passport-local, sessoin and cookie but i make code more complex without front-end so i used jsonwebtoken "jwt".